tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

 App settings are always encrypted when stored (encrypted-at-rest).

-App Service passes app settings to the container using the `--env` flag to set the environment variable in the container.
+For Linux apps and custom containers, App Service passes app settings to the container using the `--env` flag to set the environment variable in the container.

 App Settings and Connection Strings are set at app startup and **trigger a restart when changed**.
 They override settings in `Web.config` or `appsettings.json`.

-- **Always On**: Keeps app loaded; off by default and app unloads after 20 mins of inactivity.
+- **Always On**: Keeps app loaded; off by default.
+When off, app unloads after 20 mins of inactivity.
 Needed for Application Insights Profiler, continuous WebJobs or WebJobs triggered by a CRON expression.
-- **ARR affinity**: In a multi-instance deployment, ensure that the client is routed to the same instance for the life of the session.
+- **ARR affinity (`sticky sessions`)**: In a multi-instance deployment (scaled out to run on multiple VM instances), ensure that the client is routed to the same instance for the life of the session.
+Disabling ARR affinity often improves performance in stateless apps.

 ### App Settings